 Long-term liabilities of the Corporation's activities are not due and payable in the current period and, therefore, are not reported as fund liabilities.
 All liabilities, both current and long-term, are reported in the Statement of Net Position.
 Fair value of swap derivatives and the related deferral are not recognized in the current period and, therefore, are not reported in the funds.
-The fair values of the swap derivatives are reported in the Statement of Net Position.
-Balances at March 31, 2013 were (amounts in thousands):
+The fair values of the swap derivatives and the related deferral are reported in the Statement of Net Position.
+The deferred loss on refunding bonds is not due and payable in the current period but is reported in the Statement of Net Position.
+Balances at March 31, 2015 were (amounts in thousands):